 Dr. Farley currently practices as the clinical pharmacist member of the hospitalist team at Mercy Hospital in Iowa City.
 He works closely with the hospitalist group of Internal Medicine physicians at Mercy.
 His responsibilities at Mercy include attending rounds, making clinical recommendations, reconciling medications and adjustment of numerous medications under a collaborative practice agreement, among other things.
 His clinical interests include diabetes management, anticoagulation, hypertension treatment, gastrointestinal & infectious diseases.

-Dr. Fravel is a Clinical Associate Professor at the University of Iowa College of Pharmacy with primary teaching roles in the Pharmacy Practice Lab series the Fluid, Electrolyte, Nutrition, GI and Renal Therapeutics course.
-She received her Pharm.D. from the University of Iowa College of Pharmacy in 2006 and completed a two-year Specialized Ambulatory Care Residency at the University of Iowa Hospitals & Clinics in 2008.
-Dr. Fravel is also a Clinical Pharmacy Specialist in the Anticoagulation Clinic and the Nephrology Department at the University of Iowa Hospitals and Clinics.
+Dr. Fravel is a Clinical Associate Professor at the University of Iowa College of Pharmacy with primary teaching roles in the Pharmacy Practice Lab series and the Renal Integrated Pharmacotherapy course.
+She received her Pharm.D. from the University of Iowa College of Pharmacy and completed a two-year Specialized Ambulatory Care Residency at the University of Iowa Hospitals & Clinics.
+Dr. Fravel is also a Clinical Pharmacy Specialist in the Anticoagulation Clinic, Family Medicine Geriatric Clinic, and the Nephrology Department at the University of Iowa Hospitals and Clinics.
 She serves as a preceptor to students and residents in these clinical settings.

 Dr. Herring practices at UnityPoint Family Medicine at East Des Moines, which is a teaching clinic for 18 family medicine physician residents.
 In addition, the clinic site has 6 faculty physicians and a nurse practitioner.
 The East Des Moines Family Care Center provides a variety of ambulatory patient services.
 Dr. Herring's clinic services include anticoagulation clinic, diabetes education, smoking cessation, and chronic disease management.
 She also attends inpatient rounds at Iowa Lutheran Hospital with the residency service.
 Iowa Lutheran Hospital is a private, community hospital which services a diverse patient population.
 She serves as a preceptor for pharmacy students completing a family medicine rotation and incorporates them into all areas of her practice.
 Dr. Herring's professional interests include diabetes, adherence, patient education techniques and chronic disease state management.

-Dr. Knockel is a clinical pharmacist with the University of Iowa Hospitals & Clinics in Iowa City, Iowa.
+Dr. Knockel is an ambulatory care clinical pharmacist with the University of Iowa Hospitals & Clinics in Iowa City, Iowa.
 Prior to joining the faculty, she practiced at Hy-Vee Pharmacy in Iowa City for 10 years, where she helped implement an AADE-accredited diabetes self-management education program.

 Dr. McDanel's current practice sites are within the Immunology Division and the Anticoagulation Case Management Service (ACMS) at UIHC.
-She holds a secondary appointment as the only clinical pharmacy specialist in the Allergy/Immunology Clinic and Drug Allergy Clinic and has been with the division since 2002.
+She holds a secondary appointment in the Immunology Division as the a clinical pharmacy specialist in Allergy/Immunology and has been with the division since 2002.
 She has dedicated patient appointments for evaluating penicillin drug allergy through skin testing.
 She also has served as a specialist in anticoagulation since 2001.
-The ACMS is a pharmacist-managed service provided under a Hospital Based Protocol with referring providers for primary care patients with established care in the clinics of General Internal Medicine, Family Medicine, Cardiology, Orthopedics, and the Cardiomyopathy Treatment Program.
-There are currently 900 patients enrolled in this service.
+The ACMS is a pharmacist-managed service provided under a Hospital Based Protocol with referring providers for primary care patients with established care in the clinics of General Internal Medicine, Family Medicine, Cardiology, Hematology and the Cardiomyopathy Treatment Program.
+There are currently around 850 patients enrolled in this service.

 Dr. Ray currently serves as the clinical pharmacy specialist for the Adult Supportive and Palliative Care Consult Service at the University of Iowa Hospital and Clinics.
 Dr. Ray’s experience includes Adult Medical Oncology which served as a foundation to develop a pharmacy pain consult service and the establishment of a palliative care consult service in his previous positions at Hamot Medical Center in Erie, Pennsylvania.
 Prior to joining the University of Iowa, he served as the Pharmacy Clinical Coordinator for Pain and Palliative Care at the University of Virginia Health System in Charlottesville, Virginia.

-Dr. Reist practices as a Clinical Pharmacy Specialist in Ambulatory Care at University of Iowa Hospitals and Clinics.
+Dr. Reist practices as a Clinical Pharmacist in Ambulatory Care at University of Iowa Hospitals and Clinics.
 His primary area of practice is in the Department of Family Medicine Geriatric clinic where he serves on an interprofessional team caring for older adults.
-Prior to returning to the College of Pharmacy to teach full-time, Jeff worked in hospital, community and long-term care pharmacy practices.

 At the Family Medicine Center, prescription, over-the-counter medications, herbal therapies and dietary supplements are reviewed to determine whether the patient’s medications are appropriate, effective and safe.
 I work as a team with the patient and their provider to create a plan to resolve medication-related problems or concerns that have been identified.
 Anticoagulation therapy is managed through a collaborative practice agreement with physician colleagues.
 I participate in inpatient rounds on family medicine patients and meet with patients following hospital discharge.